Cabbage - 40mg lysine, 48mg arginine per 100g

 Lysine-Arginine Ratio Analysis

-Examples of foods with a high lysine-arginine ratio include dairy products, fish, poultry, fruits, and vegetables.
-These foods can provide the body with enough lysine to compete with arginine, potentially reducing the risk of viral replication.
+Foods that have a high lysine-arginine ratio include dairy, fish, poultry, fruits, and vegetables.
+These foods can supply the body with sufficient lysine to compete with arginine and inhibit the virus from replicating and causing flare-ups.

 Because Cabbage has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.